andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 ### The Race to 10D

-Unfortunately, the exact record of who reached and posted 10D first is a bit lost to history due to reddit's editing records.
+Unfortunately, the exact record of who reached and posted 10D first is a bit lost to history due to reddit's editing records (not that "first" is necessarily a meaningful distinction).
 A few people maintained and updated their posts to prevent clutter, but the record and time stamp of when they first hit 10D is lost.
 If any of them happens to read this and can more accurately verify their times, I'd be happy to update!

 For me, I'm sure I was not the first one, but in my chat logs I chimed into freenode's `##adventofcode-spoilers` channel in excitement in the wee morning